 Somebody once told me that “the human body does best, what it does most often“.
 I think that’s an appropriate phrase to use here.

-That is unless you offset the “damage” done to our movement patterns by prolonged time stuck in Hip Flexion with lots of stretches and activation exercises into Hip Extension.
+That is unless you offset the “damage” done to our movement patterns by prolonged time stuck in hip flexion with lots of stretches and activation exercises working into hip extension.

 As described above, such dynamic changes in pelvic position result in important muscle groups being biomechanically disadvantaged and/or inhibited.